-Address comments to: dentalquality@MetLife.com MetLife Dental Quality Initiatives Program 501 US Highway 22 Bridgewater, NJ 08807 occur in a facial-lingual direction (Fig.3), and, in some cases, in a combination of both directions.
-Presence or absence of coronal restorations does not seem to be a determinant factor; COF are observed in teeth with carious, restored or intact crowns.
+Teeth most commonly affected with a COF are maxillary premolars and molars.3 Teeth with COF typically have vital pulps and pain originating in the pulps result in unusual pain patterns making diagnosis difficult.4 COFs most often occur in a mesio-distal direction (Figure 2), though they can occur in a facial-lingual direction (Figure 3) and, in some cases, in a combination of both directions.
+The presence or absence of coronal restorations does not seem to be a determinant factor; COF is observed in teeth with carious, restored or intact crowns.
 One might intuitively expect teeth with restorations to be more prone to a COF than those without.
-The available evidence, however, is not conclusive, though many individuals feel that teeth with restorations are more likely to develop COFs.5
+The available evidence, however, is not conclusive, though one might assume that the type of restoration in a tooth plays a role.5